dhaksr/dhaksr/README.md

 - 👋 Hi, I’m @dhaksr
-- 👀 I’m interested in ...
-Web 3.0 ; Knowledge graph
+- 👀 I’m interested in GenAI ; Knowledge graph
-- 🌱 I’m currently learning ...
-Web 3.0
+- 🌱 I’m currently learning GenAI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... drop me a message